jeffoconnorau/AGMPowerCLI/GCBDR.md

 oauth2ClientId : 486522031570-fimdb0rbeamc17l3akilvquok1dssn6t.apps.googleusercontent.com
 ```
 ### Add the Service Account to the Management Console as a user with Management Console role
 To ensure the user has the correct Management Console role (which is different to an IAM role) the first time it logs in, manually add the user to the Management Console BEFORE the first login.
-After you create the user in Google IAM,  login to your Management Console,  go to  Manage → Users and select **Create User**
+After you create the user in Google IAM,  login to your Management Console,  go to  **Manage** → **Users** and select **Create User**

 Now enter the Service account email as the Username and select the relevant roles and **Save User**.

-You can now proceed to login having 'pre-added' the user and assigned it a Management Console role.
+You can now proceed to login having _pre-added_ the user and assigned it a Management Console role.

 ### Login process - PowerShell

-This uses the two existing PowerShell modules, AGMPowerCLI and AGMPowerLib.
+This uses the two existing PowerShell modules, ```AGMPowerCLI`` and ```AGMPowerLib```.
 These modules can be used with both an Actifio GO AGM and Backup and DR Management Consoles.
 The only difference is that we specify the service account as **-agmuser**, we do NOT need to specify a password, but we instead need to specify the oauth2ClientId using **-oauth2ClientId**.
 If you do not specify the oauth2clientid then the login will fail.